dstar4138/distress/README.md

 * GNUMake or CMake

 However DISTRESS is headless and will need a client to connect with it.
-We have a python and C++ based client on the way.
+We have a python client tested on python 2.7.3.

 ## Building ##

 Just run `make` as long as Erlang is on the path it should work.
-To run DISTRESS without having to build a release, type the following:
+To run the DISTRESS server without having to build a release, type the following:

 * `./bin/runerl.sh`
 * Then once the Erlang shell starts: `distress:start().`

-This is helpful for debugging the distress system before building the release.
+This is helpful for debugging the distress system before building the release for installation.

+## Testing-out DISTRESS ##

+After building and running the server as mentioned above, you can then use the client to connect to it by running:

+* `cd cli`
+* and then `./distress -h` to see the help menu.

+The DISTRESS client works like git, in that it has a bunch of subcommands each with their own options and parameters.
+Try adding a file:

+* `./distress add ../README.md`

+And then pulling it out again:

+* `./distress get 1`

+Note that we used the file ID of the file, which can be found:

+* `./distress list --verbose`

 ## Installing ##